zezice/getdata-010/CodeBook.md

 * tBodyGyroMean
 * tBodyGyroJerkMean

-Each of the columns in the final dataset *tbl* represent averages of the variable for each Subject and Activity.
+_IMPORTANT: Each of the columns in the outputted data set represent averages of the variable for each Subject in the test and Activity measured.
+Rather than rewriting this description for each variable below, it is provided here once._

 Here is the complete list of variables: